mnakao/ODP/README.md

 Here, 19 + 6 = 25, but the number of nodes is 24, so it goes around and becomes 25 - 24 = 1.
 This rule holds for all groups.

-Therefore, in a graph with symmetric graph, the size of the adjacency matrix is `int adjacency[nodes/symmetries][degree]`.
+Since it can calculate the remaining elements from the first (nodes/symmetries) line of the adjacency matrix, the size of the adjacency matrix is `int adjacency[nodes/symmetries][degree]`.
 Since the edge list is used for input and output, the size is `int edge[lines][2]`, which is the same as a normal graph.

 ### Initialize